ixa-ehu/ixa-pipe-tok/README.md

 ## OVERVIEW

-This module provides Multilingual Sentence Segmentation and Tokenization for a number of languages, such as Dutch, German, English, French, Galician, Italian and Spanish.
+This module provides Multilingual Sentence Segmentation and Tokenization for a number of languages, such as Basque, Dutch, German, English, French, Galician, Italian and Spanish.
 **ixa-pipe-tok outputs** tokenized and segmented text in **three formats**:

   + **NAF (default)**: NAF is used to represent tokenized text but also to